Skip to main content

 Recreational bettors often lean toward favorites, overs, and high-profile teams.
 When one side attracts a lot of public action, some books will adjust more aggressively than others:

-• Often builds more gradually than opener-driven sharp action
+• Often builds more gradually than opener-driven informed action

 • Common patterns include favorites, popular teams, and overs attracting more tickets